RaianRashidRimon/Numerical-Method/README.md

 2. Navigate to the folder and run the desired code in your preferred compiler or IDE.

 ## Contribution
 Contributions are welcome!
-If you spot an issue or have suggestions, feel free to open an issue or a pull request.
+If you spot an issue or have suggestions, feel free to:
+1. Open an issue describing the problem or suggestions.
+2. Fork the repository, implement your changes, and create a pull request.